 How much room you have for hinges inside the equipment determines the hinge size.

-Make sure your design plans take hinge size into consideration, especially if you want it hidden inside the product.
-A smaller hinge might help you hide the hinge, but may limit its load-carrying capacity.
+Make sure your design plans consider hinge size, especially if you want it hidden inside the product.
+A smaller hinge might help you hide the hinge but may limit its load-carrying capacity.

 It’s only worth investing in certain materials or design choices if the product’s end use calls for a pleasing aesthetic.